absognety/Machine_Learning_Basics_Python_Numpy-pandas-programs/README.md

-#Codes in C for sorting and other rudimentary tasks
+Codes in C for sorting and other rudimentary tasks

-#Also Codes in Python and R for Data Science and Machine Learning Algorithms - Pandas and Numpy tutorial
+Codes in Python and R for Data Science and Machine Learning Algorithms and workflows - Pandas and Numpy tutorial

-All the mathematical and Statistical algorithms.

-This is version 1
+A few Mathematical Tests and algorithms